 If you’re not sure whether to keep important items or valuables in a safe deposit box, there are alternatives.
 Of course, with each option, there are pros and cons.

-Fireproof/waterproof safe deposit boxes
+Fireproof/waterproof safe deposit box

-The advantage to these types of boxes is that they’re portable, meaning you can place them anywhere for safekeeping or remove it from your home at a moment’s notice.
+The advantage to this type of box is that it’s portable, meaning you can place it anywhere for safekeeping or remove it from your home at a moment’s notice.
 They come in various sizes and you can use them to store smaller valuables.
 Because of its portability, thieves can remove them and break into the boxes at another location.

 Also referred to as a diversion safe, these boxes are meant to be disguised as an everyday object in the house.
 The idea behind them is that thieves won’t know that there are valuables stored inside a “book” or a “clock” and move on.
 These boxes are meant to store smaller items or a stash of cash in case of emergencies.
 They’re much more inexpensive compared to home safes and safe deposit boxes, if cost is a concern for you.

 Since they’re not as big as safes or even safe deposit boxes, they’re not going to help you with storing multiple items or even important documents.
 Furthermore, these items aren’t as sturdy as the aforementioned options since they’re most likely constructed from wood, thin metal or even cardboard.
 This also means that these items most likely will be destroyed or severely damaged in the event of a fire or flood.